LucasCecchi/NodePython/README.md

 $ git clone https://github.com/robert-vogel/NodePython.git
 ```

-and move into the packages directory.
+and move into the package's directory.
 You will need to install the applications dependencies using npm.
 This is simply done by,

 ```
 $ npm install